 Invented spelling is the name for children’s misspellings before they know the rules adults use to spell, often before they know how to read.
-In some respects inventive spellers are learning to write as they learned to talk.
+In some respects, inventive spellers are learning to write as they learned to talk.

 Inventive spellers’ errors are systematic.
 Their judgments result from their tacit knowledge about our systems of sounds, but they don’t know all our conventions for written language.
 Like children learning to talk, they construct a series of increasingly elaborate rule systems.
 We can infer their rules, but children can’t formulate the rules they follow.
-Inventive spellers’ errors give us a window on their thinking.
+Inventive spellers’ errors give us a window into their thinking.

 Inventive spellers’ errors don’t interfere with their learning to spell correctly later.
 Like early attempts to walk, talk, and draw, initial attempts to spell do not produce habits to be overcome.
 No one worries when a child’s first drawing of a person is a head propped up on two stick legs.
-As the errors become more sophisticated — two stick arms protruding from the head where the ears should be — no one fears this schema will become a habit though it may be repeated a hundred times. although deficient by many measures, the drawings are not interpreted a signs of visual, cognitive, or fine motor problems. they are greeted as a display of intelligence and emerging proficiency.
+As the errors become more sophisticated — two stick arms protruding from the head where the ears should be — no one fears this schema will become a habit though it may be repeated a hundred times. although deficient by many measures, the drawings are not interpreted a sign of visual, cognitive, or fine motor problems. they are greeted as a display of intelligence and emerging proficiency.

 2. Why should children be permitted to be inventive spellers?

 Invented spelling is not so much an approach to writing as it is a way of removing obstacles in the path of a young writer.
 Here are some advantages for learners and teachers:

 - Independence.
 An inventive speller doesn’t have to ask for the correct spelling of every word he doesn’t know.